 To make sure that all estimates are covering the same scope of work, get them in writing.
 And any point that is not clear, ask for clarification and more details.

 For an estimate that is not covering all of the work that is to be done, ask for that to be included and resubmitted.

 Do not accept any general comments by a contractor that says something is covered but is not stated in the proposal.
 That’s a potential headache waiting to happen.

-Check out some of the online resources for pricing estimates as well.
+Check out some of the online resources for pricing estimates such as our blog, How Much Does it Cost to Remodel a Bathroom in Wilmington, DE.
 Several sites can give rough guidelines for what various projects or parts of a renovation project will cost in your area.
 Do remember, that it’s only a guideline.
 In some areas, the information will be right on track and for other regions of the country, there may be some deviation.

 Once you have proposals that are covering the same scope of work by all contractors, you can then review them to determine which groups make it to the final cut.

 Ranking the home improvement contractors or builders for this section includes not only considering pricing but also rating the contractors in terms of covering everything so that there is no “scope creep”.
 Rank each contractor in terms of pricing from lowest to highest.